fairdataihub/FAIRshare/README.md

 yarn python:dev
 ```

-`Note:` This instance will still not have access to the native node libraries since these are provided through the remote Electron mopdule.
+`Note:` This instance will still not have access to the native node libraries since these are provided through the remote Electron module.

 ## Building the application